Formulas | Formula library

 )

-This example is for a formula field to display the date of a day that is a specified number of working days away from the value of a date field using the formula.
-This example displays the date that is 75 working days from the employment Start Date.
+This example is for a formula field to display the date of a day.
+It's a number of working days you specify away from the value of a date field using the formula.
+This example displays the date that's 75 working days from the employment Start Date.

 Copy

-Date a certain number of days away from specified date field value
+Date a certain number of days away from date field value you specify

 CASE(